xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 For base 17, the smallest prime in family {B}2BE may or may not be minimal prime, since another unsolved family is {B}2E.

-For base 19, the smallest prime in family {2}7A may or may not be minimal prime, since another unsolved family is {2}7, and the smallest prime in family 333{5} may or may not be quasi-minimal prime, since another unsolved family is 3{5}, and the smallest prime in family 5{H}05 may or may not be minimal prime, since another unsolved family is 5{H}5, and the smallest prime in family FHHH0{H} may or may not be quasi-minimal prime, since another unsolved family is FH0{H}.
+For base 19, the smallest prime in family {2}7A may or may not be minimal prime, since another unsolved family is {2}7, and the smallest prime in family 333{5} may or may not be minimal prime, since another unsolved family is 3{5}, and the smallest prime in family 5{H}05 may or may not be minimal prime, since another unsolved family is 5{H}5, and the smallest prime in family FHHH0{H} may or may not be minimal prime, since another unsolved family is FH0{H}.

-For base 21, the smallest prime in families {9}0D and F{9}D may or may not be minimal primes, since another unsolved family is {9}D, and the smallest prime in family DH{D} may or may not be quasi-minimal prime, since another unsolved family is H{D}.
+For base 21, the smallest prime in families {9}0D and F{9}D may or may not be minimal primes, since another unsolved family is {9}D, and the smallest prime in family DH{D} may or may not be minimal prime, since another unsolved family is H{D}.

 There are also unproven probable primes (however, in this project our results assume that they are in fact primes, since they are > 10<sup>25000</sup> and the probability that they are in fact composite is < 10<sup>−2000</sup>, see https://primes.utm.edu/notes/prp_prob.html), the unproven probable primes for bases *b* = 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 18, 20, 22, 24, 30 are: